inspec/inspec/docs/resources/aws_sns_topic.md

 # aws_sns_topic

 Use the `aws_sns_topic` InSpec audit resource to test properties of a single AWS Simple Notification Service Topic.
 SNS topics are channels for related events.
-AWS resources will place events in the SNS topic, while other AWS resources will _subscribe_ to receive notifications when new events have appeared.
+AWS resources place events in the SNS topic, while other AWS resources _subscribe_ to receive notifications when new events have appeared.

 <br>